AshrafMohsen/End-to-EndDWSolution/README.md

 # Multinational Manufacturing Data Warehouse Project

 This repository contains the implementation of a data warehousing project for the Multinational Manufacturing company.
-The project involves building a comprehensive data warehouse from the AdventureWorks2022 source system, creating staging and dimensional tables, and Designing a Tabular model using a combination of SQL Server Integration Services (SSIS), SQL Server Analysis Services (SSAS), and Power BI.
+The project involves building a comprehensive data warehouse from the AdventureWorks2022 source system, creating staging and dimensional tables, and Designing a Tabular model using a combination of SQL Server Integration Services (SSIS), SQL Server Analysis Services (SSAS), and Power BI, and creating a report with SQL Server Reporting Services (SSRS)

 ## Project Overview